The best blackberry pie ever. No kidding! All butter crust, loads of blackberries, spiced with a little lemon, cinnamon, and almond extract. Yum.

 - 1/4 teaspoon almond extract

-1 Place blackberries, sugar, lemon zest, lemon juice, cinnamon, almond extract, and quick cooking instant tapioca in a large bowl.
+1 Toss blackberries with sugar, lemon, cinnamon, almond extract, quick tapioca: Place blackberries, sugar, lemon zest, lemon juice, cinnamon, almond extract, and cornstarch/flour/or ground instant tapioca in a large bowl.
 Gently fold the berries until they are all well coated with sugar.
 Let sit for 30 minutes.

-3 Roll out the second ball of pie dough for the top crust.
+3 Roll out top crust: Roll out the second ball of pie dough for the top crust.
 If you would like to do a lattice top, weave the dough strips as described in How to Make a Lattice Top for a Pie Crust.

 Remove from oven and place on a wire rack.
 Cool completely before serving.